Cancer Committee | Amending a Study

 Any changes to approved research must be reviewed and approved by HREBA before the changes become effective, except in situations where an immediate risk needs to be eliminated.

-HREBA uses an electronic platform, IRISS, to receive and process all new submissions for ethics review; this program uses the term ‘modification’ to refer to an amendment.
-Studies that were initially submitted using IRISS will have modifications submitted and reviewed through this system.
+HREBA uses an electronic platform, IRISS, to receive and process all submissions for ethics review; IRISS uses the term ‘modification’ to refer to an amendment.
 Step by step instructions on how to modify a study using IRISS are available on the HREBA IRISS resource page.
-It is important to note that the IRISS application MUST also be updated to reflect changes in the protocol and informed consent form (ICF); failure to do so may result in delay in the review of the modification.

 Amendments/modifications for full board or delegated review